+The Proposed Project is located at 40 Croton Dam Road in the Town and Village of Ossining, New York.
 The Project Site is 17.89 acres and is composed of 16.68 acres situated within a residential single-family home portion of the Town of Ossining and 1.21 acres situated within a residential portion of the Village of Ossining.
-Development is only proposed on the 16.68 acre portion of the Project Site within the Town of Ossining.
+Development is only proposed on the 16.68 acre portion of the Site within the Town of Ossining.

-The 16.68 acre portion of the Project Site within the Town is identified as tax lot 89.08-1-83.
+The 16.68 acre portion of the Site within the Town is identified as tax lot 89.08-1-83.
 The 1.21 acre portion of the Site within the Village is comprised of two tax lots which are tax lot 89.12-2-13 and tax lot 90.05-1-27.
-The Project Site fronts Croton Dam Road, which also provides access.
+The Site fronts Croton Dam Road, which also provides access.
 The property is owned by Stony Lodge Hospital Inc.